odoo/odoo/doc/howtos/backend.rst

     import mymodule

-.. admonition:: Exercise 1 — module creation
+.. admonition:: Exercise 1 — Module creation
     :class: exercise

-    Create an empty module Open Academy, install it in Odoo
+    Create an empty module Open Academy, install it in Odoo.

     .. only:: solutions